Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 • First Saturday of each month, from 2 p.m. to 6 p.m.

-Poster for the exhibition of Christian Dior: Designer of Dreams, 2021 at the Brooklyn Museum of Art| ©Katerina Jebb
+Poster of the exhibition Christian Dior: Designer of Dreams, 2021 at the Brooklyn Museum| ©Katerina Jebb

-Poster for the exhibition of Christian Dior: Designer of Dreams, 2021 at the Brooklyn Museum of Art| ©Katerina Jebb
+Poster of the exhibition Christian Dior: Designer of Dreams, 2021 at the Brooklyn Museum| ©Katerina Jebb

 Meanwhile, the Ancient Egyptian Art exhibition features such impressive treasures as a gilded wooden statuette of Amunhotep III, a relief from the tomb of a man named Akhty-hotep and a female terracotta statuette created more than 5,000 years ago.
 Yes, you read that right, five thousand years!

-List of permanent exhibitions
+List of permanent exhibits

 • Arts of Asia